thriveweb/greatstart/content/enrolmentsPages/enrolment-promotion.md

 title: Enrolment Promotion
 featuredImage: /images/uploads/mildura.svg
 enrolmentsSection1:
+  title: '##'
+breakoutBox:
-  title: >-
+  content: >-
-    ## From time to time our services offer promotional campaigns that are
-    relevant for specific service.
+    From time to time our services offer promotional campaigns that are relevant for specific service.
 Please discuss with the Centre Director to provide you the terms and conditions of the promotional offer.
-breakoutBox:
-  content: ''
   title: Mildura Early Learning Early Centre
 enrolmentsSection3: >-
-  ## Enrol and start at Mildura Early Learning Centre by 2 May 2025 and get 20%
+  # Enrol and start at Mildura Early Learning Centre by 2 May 2025 and get 20%
   of your first 4 weeks*